-States Should Follow Federal Guidance and Legal Interpretations to Avoid ERISA Preemption
+States Should Follow Federal Guidance and Legal Interpretations to Avoid ERISA Preemption.
 The bottom line for policymakers is that existing law gives states room to establish auto-IRA programs and to require that employers facilitate their employees' participation in auto-IRA programs.
 Nevertheless, states embarking on this approach should take care to limit covered employers' responsibilities to ministerial tasks, such as registering with the program administrator, providing certain employee census information, properly withholding eligible employees' contributions from their wages, and timely and accurately transmitting those amounts to the program.
 Employers should not have administrative decision-making or fiduciary authority.
 Policymakers should consider both the existing DOL safe harbor and the disapproved auto-IRA safe harbor (See Appendices A and B) in designing a program.
-Policymakers and their counsel also should continue following developments in this still-emerging area of law.
+Policymakers and their counsel also should continue following developments in this still-emerging area of law, including the Jarvis appeal to the Ninth Circuit.